BingoXuan/easy_ioc/README.md

 ## FAQ
 ### Why I need dependency-injection?
-See the example below.
+1. See the example below.
 Basically, you always need to manually pass dependencies of class to the constructor of class.
 And constructor should set instance attribute from parameters.
 It wastes lots of time and coupling instances each other.
+2. lazy-compute defer initialization of instance after dependencies injected.
+Therefore, constructor just focus on initialization.

 ### How it works?
 Meta-programming is key of how to make a class. easy-ioc use meta-programming to save the